modelflows/modelflowsapp/_research/ai-models/cardiac-pathology/2026-pattern-identification-cvds.md

 <!-- The following video summarizes the developed system with the obtained results in the prognosis task:  -->

+We encourage readers to follow our step-by-step tutorial introduced [*here*](https://modelflows.github.io/modelflowsapp/software/applications/2026-cardiac-pathology/#ai-tutorials).

 Download the code for **Prognosis** in Python version [*here*](https://github.com/modelflows/ModelFLOWs-cardiac/raw/refs/heads/main/legacy-medical-data-tutorials/Prognosis_scripts.zip).

 The pretrained weights can be downloaded [*here*](https://drive.google.com/file/d/1tyi5j6bJfCB1OhXh6c36eDPT4D8E8dST/view?usp=drive_link).

 A fine-tuned version can be found at Hugging Face [*here*](https://huggingface.co/abellnav/heart-failure-prognosis-echo).

 ### Diagnosis and prognosis <a id="diagnosis-and-prognosis"></a>
 #### Masked Autoencoders